-Undergraduate and Graduate Programmes-Student's Misconduct, Offences and Grievances
+Chapter 21- Student's Misconduct, Offences and Grievances

-Student Misconduct, Offences, and Grievances- Undergraduate and Graduate Programmes Academic Performance and Attendance Admission and Registration Attendance Bullying and Harassment Courses, Programmes and Coursework Disabilities and Challenges Discrimination Dishonesty (Cheating, Bribery Sabotage) Examination Grades Gambling, Substances and Weapons Misconduct Non-Payment of Tuition and Fees Plagiarism Sexual Harassment Violation
+Chapter 21 - Student Misconduct, Offences, and Grievances- All Programmes

+Academic Performance and Attendance

+Admission and Registration

+Attendance

+Bullying and Harassment

+Courses, Programmes and Coursework

+Disabilities and Challenges

+Discrimination

+Dishonesty (Cheating, Bribery Sabotage)

+Examination Grades

+Gambling, Substances and Weapons

+Non-Payment of Tuition and Fees

+Plagiarism

+Sexual Harassment

+Violation

-The Academic Council serves as the policymaking and regulatory board for all UCC programmes and courses.
-A participant may submit a petition (in the form of a letter) to Programme Coordinator/ the Campus Manager regarding matters that may legitimately facilitate adjustments or discretions in his/her academic programme or course.
+The Academic Council serves as the policy-making and regulatory board for all UCC programmes and courses.
+A participant may submit a petition (in the form of a letter) to the Programme Coordinator/ Campus Manager regarding matters that may legitimately facilitate adjustments or discretions in his/her academic programme or course.
 This may be dealt with administratively.
 However, if a student is dissatisfied with the outcome of the administrative review, the student should utilise the Student Grievance, Complaint and Appeal Policy.

-• Academic Performance and Attendance
+Academic Performance and Attendance

-a.
+- a.
 The Dean or Head of a School may refuse to allow any student to renew his/her attendance as from the beginning of any Semester for good cause.
-These may include but are not limited to: The student's poor academic performance relating to a programme of studies.
+These may include but are not limited to: - The student's poor academic performance relating to a programme of studies.